-The company operates two pension schemes one of which is a defined benefit scheme.
-The pension fund liabilities are partially matched with a portfolio of assets, which leaves potential risk around the amount of the liabilities as a result of changes in life expectancy, inflation, future salary increases, risks regarding the value of investments, the returns derived from such investments and the Pension Protection Fund levy.
+The company operates two pension schemes, one of which is a defined benefit scheme which was closed to future accrual from 1st of August 2020.
+The pension fund liabilities are partially matched with a portfolio of assets, which leaves potential risk around the amount of the liabilities because of changes in life expectancy, inflation, future salary increases, risks regarding the value of investments, the returns derived from such investments and the Pension Protection Fund levy.